 What better way to learn teamwork, leadership, and the art of communication than to immerse yourself in a consulting project whose outcome will have a profound impact on lives and businesses?

 All students in the Master of Science in Engineering Management (MSEM) Program enroll in The Practice of Consulting, a course during intersession of the first year.
-In the fall of your first year, you will choose an immersion project – some are abroad, others near JHU – and then over intersession, in a team of 3 – 4 people, you will work intensively with your clients, listening to their problems and researching potential solutions.
+In the fall of your first year, you will choose an immersion project – some are abroad, others near JHU – and then over intersession, in a teams, you will work intensively with your clients, listening to their problems and researching potential solutions.
+Currently, the trips abroad are to locations in Israel, Denmark, Portugal and Spain.
+There is also a local option at the JHU Hospital in Baltimore.

 In January 2016, 8 Hopkins graduate students toured Portuguese startups, testing their consulting skills, during the Study Portugal Network’s Faculty Led Programs.